a simple letter from a simple person

 -Bruce

 PS.
 Shall we call in the heavyweights!
 Who’s left now that Feynman is gone?
 How about Kip Thorne? …Maria Spiropulu?
-There’s gotta be somebody in our backyard who can make sense of such simplicity.
+There’s got to be somebody in our backyard who can make sense of such simplicity.

 BEC